maplight/votersedge-voting-info/voting-info/states/ca/state-single-election/2016-06-07/es/ways-to-vote/vote-at-polling-place-june-7.md

 published: true
 weight: 6
 section: "ways-to-vote"
-priority: Minor
+priority: "Minor"
 ---
 **How do I vote at the polling place in person?**
-> Polling places are open from 7 a.m. to 8 p.m. on Tuesday, May 3.
+> Polling places are open from 7 a.m. to 8 p.m. on Tuesday, June 7.

 **How do I find my polling place?**
 - If you provided your voting address, then your polling location is printed here in the [My Polling Place](#item-my-polling-place) section of this site.